 - Legal size

 But the number of trays will completely depend on the needs of your business.
 For example, if you outsource the printing of newsletters for your organization, it may be more cost-effective to purchase a copier so you can do the printing in-house.
 Discuss your printing needs with a supplier to figure out what kind of paper trays you will need.

 As you may have seen in the Copier Features section of this Buyers Guide, copiers come with a wide range of features.
 The size, speed, and available features of your copier will affect the price.
 Think: Faster + More Features = More Expensive.

 While it is difficult to give an exact price estimate without knowing your specific situation, in the chart below, we’ve provided some ballpark estimates of copier costs by copier speed.

 Purchasing a copier outright can be an expensive upfront cost that you may not have the funds for.
 However, by purchasing, you own the unit and can use it for many years to come.
 This may ultimately prove cheaper than if you had leased.
 However, you will be on your own for repairs and likely won’t be able to upgrade as frequently as with a leased unit.

 Leasing a copier can ultimately cost you more than if you had purchased the unit outright.
 By leasing, you won’t have to pay as high of an upfront cost.
 Instead, you pay a monthly rate.
 Some leases charge per-copy made and may include monthly minimums.
 Other leases allow you to walk away at any time.
 One advantage to leasing is that there is often a maintenance agreement if anything goes wrong with the copy machine.
-Often times there is also an option to upgrade to newer unit, which can be nice since the technology is always changing and improving.
+Often times there is also an option to upgrade to a newer unit, which can be nice since the technology is always changing and improving.

 Ultimately, whether or not you choose to lease or buy a copier will depend on your specific needs and financial situation.
 A reputable copier dealer can help you assess the situation of business and help you make the right choice.